 4. Use Forecasting with Your Warehouse Management System

-Another way to prevent backorders with your warehouse management system is to put alerts in place that are able to forecast when products are running low and reorder.
-For example, modern systems allow you to set up a notification to be informed when inventory reaches a certain point so that it can automatically reorder and prevent any disruptions or backorders.
-This alert also helps to reduce ordering excess inventory.
-With inventory alerts in place, you will be able to see just how much inventory is needed and how long it is taking products to move off the shelves.
+Another way to prevent backorder costs and supply chain disruptions with your warehouse management system is to put alerts in place that are able to forecast when products are running low and reorder.
+For example, modern systems allow you to set up a notification to be informed when inventory reaches a certain point so that it can automatically reorder and prevent any supply chain disruptions or backorders.

 5. Invest in Proper Training